Koredotcom/docs/docs/xo/channels/IVR-integration.md

     Select any document to be the application root document

-<pre class="prettyprint">Note: The application root contains the file path, which is an entry point for the application.</pre>
+**Note**: The application root contains the file path, which is an entry point for the application.

    </td>